 Incoming message webhooks deliver real-time notifications when your recipients reply, enabling immediate responses and interactive conversations through WhatsApp.

 Webhooks are HTTP callbacks that deliver notifications to your server whenever specific events occur - in this case, when recipients reply to your WhatsApp messages.
-Benefits include:
+Benefits include:- Real-time processing of customer responses

 Explore the Webhook Management API and start receiving incoming messages